"Healing

 There was a

-the Holy Spirit that she identified as sanctification and being endued
+experience with the Holy Spirit that she identified as sanctification

-with power for gospel works.
-She committed, from that time forward,
+and being endued with power for gospel works.
+She committed, from that

-to believe God for healing.
-She never went to a physician or took medicine
+time forward, to believe God for healing.
+She never went to a physician

-again.
-Draper also became an associate with A. B. Simpson in his evangelistic
+or took medicine again.
+Draper also became an associate with A. B. Simpson

-in Pennsylvania, New York and Maine.
-These conventions included healing
+him at conventions in Pennsylvania, New York and Maine.
+These conventions

-lines and prayer for the sick.
-She worked with Sarah Lindenberger in
+included healing lines and prayer for the sick.
+She worked with Sarah

 In 1906 news